QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Parameters

-buffer[const uint8_t*] Pointer to the DER-encoded data.
+buffer[const uint8_t*] Input buffer containing the DER-encoded element.

-buflen[size_t] The number of bytes available in the buffer.
+buflen[size_t] Number of bytes available in buffer.

 Returns